 - You must submit a proposal to change the entry in the commercial register within 30 days from the effective date of the decision on the change, or since the decision was taken by the company’s competent authorities (in most cases it will be a general meeting).

-- The fee for registering a change in the commercial register is EUR 66, or EUR 33 if the application is submitted electronically.
+- The fee for registering a change in the commercial register is EUR 33 (an electronic submission).

 The Czech Republic

 - You must submit a proposal for entry of a change in the commercial register without undue delay from the decision that caused the change.